o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 When the script has completed execution you will find the same historic data used in AR at the location `<build_path>/bin/TestImpactFramework/debug/Persistent/Native/historic/main-smoke`.

 {{< tip >}}
 Subsequent runs of CMake will delete the contents of this directory.
-If you wish to place the historic data in another location to preserve it between runs of CMake, copy the `tiaf.json` file from your build location to somewhere convenient and modify the `root` path in the `historic` section of the appropriate runtime of this file to this new location.
-Now you can change the path for `config` argument in the `tiaf_driver.py` script to that of the `tiaf.json` configuration file you modified.
+If you wish to preserve the historic data in between CMake runs, do the following:
+1. In your build path, copy the `tiaf.json` file to a new location (of your choice).
+2. In `tiaf.json`, in the `historic` section of the appropriate runtime, modify the `root` path to the new location.
+3. In `tiaf_driver.py`, change the `config` argument to the new location of `tiaf.json`.
 {{< /tip >}}

 ### Step 2: Build and run the commit failing in AR